hashicorp/web-unified-docs/docs/decisions/adr-001-parity-with-existing-api.md

 ## Context

-This project aims to implement [[DEVDOT-023] Unified Product Documentation Repository](https://docs.google.com/document/d/1p8kOqySttvWUVfn7qiC4wGBR73LMBGMelwLt69pM3FQ/edit).
+This project <repo name / name of application> aims to implement [[DEVDOT-023] Unified Product Documentation Repository](https://docs.google.com/document/d/1p8kOqySttvWUVfn7qiC4wGBR73LMBGMelwLt69pM3FQ/edit).
 The RFC for this project was intentionally light on implementation details, in order to foster consensus on the broad direction.

 We have an existing API that is currently in use.
 The parts of this API that serve documentation content are the parts we are aiming to replace with this new API.